There are four main sources of on-campus jobs in the Chemistry Department

 3. Supplemental Instructors

 Supplemental Instructors participate in an academic assistance program that utilizes peer-assisted study sessions.
 Duties of supplemental instructors include attending all class lectures, taking notes, and acting as model student so that they can themselves facilitate regularly-scheduled, informal review sessions in which students compare notes, discuss readings, develop organizational tools, and predict test items.
 Students learn how to integrate course content and study skills while working together.
-Check with the Center for Academic Success, Mathematics and Physics departments for available supplemental instructor positions.
+Supplemental instructors are wanted in organic chemistry and other upper level courses.
+Check with the Center for Academic Success for available supplemental instructor positions.

 4. Workshop (Peer) leaders